jakedub/weekly-five/README.md

 Monday - Organizing and Testing Express Apps

 Tasks
+1. Need to create tests.
+2. Code for sessions.
 Create an express server with routes for the following functionality: register as a new snippet user